 One phase III, single-arm, open-label clinical trial (HOPE-B, N = 54) was included in the systematic literature review (SLR) conducted by the sponsor.
-HOPE-B consisted of a screening phase, lead-in phase, etranacogene dezaparvovec infusion phase, and post-treatment follow-up phase.
-In HOPE-B, 67 patients of adult male patients, who had moderately severe to severe hemophilia B (defined as normal circulation FIX \leq 2%) and had been on stable prophylaxis for at least 2 months before screening were enrolled into the lead-in phase, during which patients were receiving continuous FIX prophylaxis and followed up for at least 6 months (i.e., 26 weeks).
-Those with a history of FIX inhibitors or who tested positive for FIX inhibitors at the last visit of the lead-in period and during the screening period of HOPE-B were excluded.
+HOPE-B consisted of a screening phase, lead-in phase, etranacogene dezaparvovec infusion phase, and posttreatment follow-up phase.
+In HOPE-B, 67 patients of adult male patients, who had moderately severe to severe hemophilia B (defined as normal circulation FIX \leq 2%) and had been on stable prophylaxis for at least 2 months prior to screening, were enrolled into the lead-in phase, during which patients were receiving continuous FIX prophylaxis and followed up for at least 6 months (i.e., 26 weeks).
+Those with a history of FIX inhibitors or tested positive for FIX inhibitors at the last visit of the lead-in period and during the screening period of HOPE-B were excluded.
 Pre-existing nAbs against adeno-associated virus of serotype 5 (AAV5) was not used as an exclusion criterion in HOPE-B. Thirteen patients discontinued or were excluded during the lead-in phase, and 54 patients from 33 study sites globally received etranacogene dezaparvovec and were followed for efficacy and safety.

-The primary objective of HOPE-B was to demonstrate the noninferiority of etranacogene dezaparvovec to reduce ABR for all bleeding events between month 7 and month 18 postinfusion, compared to continuous routine FIX prophylaxis.
-Other efficacy end points included the proportion of patients with no bleeds, ABR for spontaneous bleeds, ABR for joint bleeds, AIR of FIX replacement therapy, annualized consumption of FIX replacement therapy, HJHS, and PROBE.
-Safety outcomes such as treatment-emergent adverse events (TEAEs), treatment-emergent serious adverse events (TESAEs), withdrawal due to adverse events (WDAEs), mortality, and notable harms (e.g., alanine transaminase [ALT] increased, aspartate aminotransferase [AST] increased) were also reported.
-Data collected during the lead-in phase served as a comparison against etranacogene dezaparvovec for some efficacy (e.g., ABR for all bleeding events, ABR for spontaneous bleeds, ABR for joint bleeds, AIR, and annualized FIX consumption) and safety outcomes.
+The primary objective of HOPE-B was to demonstrate the non-inferiority of etranacogene dezaparvovec to reduce annualized bleeding rate (ABR) for all bleeding events between Month 7 and Month 18 post infusion, compared to continuous routine FIX prophylaxis.
+Other efficacy endpoints included proportion of patients with no bleeds, ABR for spontaneous bleeds, ABR for joint bleeds, annualized infusion rate (AIR) of FIX replacement therapy, annualized consumption of FIX replacement therapy, Hemophilia Joint Health Score (HJHS), and Patient Reported Outcomes Burdens and Experiences (PROBE).
+Safety outcomes such as treatment emergent adverse events (TEAEs), treatment emergent serious adverse event (TESAEs), withdrawals due to adverse events (AEs), mortality, and notable harms (e.g., alanine transaminase [ALT] increased, aspartate aminotransferase [AST] increased) were also reported.
+Data collected during the lead-in phase served as comparison against etranacogene dezaparvovec for some efficacy (e.g., ABR for all bleeding events, ABR for spontaneous bleeds, ABR for joint bleeds, AIR, and annualized FIX consumption) and safety outcomes.

-Of the 54 patients who received etranacogene dezaparvovec, the majority of patients were white (74.1%) with a mean (standard deviation [SD]) age of 41.5 (15.8) years; 21 (38.9%) had pre-existing nAbs against AAV5 before infusion of etranacogene dezaparvovec.
-The last testing before infusion of etranacogene dezaparvovec showed that 21 (38.9%) of the 54 patients had a titre between 1:9 and 1:3212 (median: 56.9).
-Excluding 1 patient with an anti-AAV5 titre greater than 1:3000 (i.e., 1:3212), the remaining 20 patients had a titre between 1:9 and 1:678 (median: 49.1).
-There were 33 (62.3%) patients with an anti-AAV5 nAb titre below the lower limit of detection (i.e., 1:7).
+In the 54 patients who received etranacogene dezaparvovec, the majority of patients were White (74.1%) with a mean (standard deviation [SD]) age of 41.5 (15.8) years; 21 (38.9%) had pre-existing nAbs against AAV5 prior to infusion of etranacogene dezaparvovec.
+The last testing prior to infusion of etranacogene dezaparvovec showed that 21 (38.9%) of the 54 patients had a titer between 1:9 and 1:3212 (median: 56.9).
+Excluding 1 patient with an anti-AAV5 titer greater than 1:3000 (i.e., 1:3212), the remaining 20 patients had a titer between 1:9 and 1:678 (median: 49.1).
+There were 33 (62.3%) patients with an anti-AAV5 nAb titer below the lower limit of detection (i.e., 1:7).

 HOPE-B is ongoing and expected to be completed in 2025.
-Up to 36-month postdose analysis (data cut-off date: June 6, 2023) were used to support the sponsor's present submission to CADTH.
+Up to 36-month post-dose analysis (data cut-off date: June 6, 2023) were used to support the sponsor's present submission to CADTH.